 Safety at the School Gate is a partnership programme run with Auckland Transport.
 The aim is to improve safety around the school gate for students who are put at risk by drivers who park illegally.
 Please be aware that parking officers will be on patrol and you must park safely.
 They will not be issuing warnings and will be ticketing drivers who are illegally parked.
 Thank you parents for your commitment to keeping our students safe.

 Please use the school crossings when crossing Jeffs Road and Valderama Drive.
-Parents please remember to drop your speed to below 40km during drop off and pick up times.
-Please note the road patrollers on Jeffs Road are on patrol from 8:00am till 8:30am.
-Then again from 3:00pm till 3:20pm.
+Parents please remember to drop your speed to below 40 km during drop off and pick up times.
+Please note the road patrol on Jeffs Road is on patrol from 8:00am till 8:30am.
+Then again from 3:00pm till 3:15pm.

 This map provides a bird’s eye view of parking spaces around our school at drop off and pick up times.
 The spaces are marked by the black dots.

 The map above gives you an idea of how long it takes to walk to school from various points in our community.
 The red zone takes 5 minutes, the green takes 10 minutes and the blue zone takes 15 minutes.
 Our students actually walked these distances and timed themselves to provide you with this map.